 If an applicant’s request is denied, they may appeal the decision to the Australian Information Commissioner (“Information Commissioner”) (ss 54L, 54M) and subsequently to the Administrative Appeals Tribunal (AAT) (s 57A).
-(Contact details for the Information Commissioner and the AAT are at the end of this chapter.)
+(For contact details for the Information Commissioner and the AAT see “Contacts”.)
 In circumstances where a review is sought, the onus is generally on the party claiming the application of an exemption to prove that the material ought to be withheld from release (ss 55D, 61).

 Significant changes were made to federal freedom of information laws in 2010.
 The changes include:

 •the creation of the Office of the Australian Information Commissioner (OAIC) and two new statutory officer positions: the Information Commissioner, and the Freedom of Information Commissioner (FOI Commissioner);